kornysietsma/polyglot-code-scanner/README.md

 to really warrant the name "metrics" - they are ways of identifying bad code, but not a metric you'd want to use in any scientific way.

+There are two ways to run this - as a simple CLI tool, producing a data file as it's output; or as a local web server in conjunction with the [lati-explorer](https://github.com/kornysietsma/lati-explorer) D3 visualisation.

+## Installation and running
+I haven't distributed binary files yet - you'll need rust and cargo to compile and build `lati-scanner`:

+`cargo install --path .`

+Or just run it with `cargo run lati-scanner -- (other command line arguments)`

+### Simple file output

-The output is a "[flare](https://github.com/d3/d3-hierarchy#hierarchy)" JSON file - a not-very-precisely documented format used by [d3](https://d3.org) hierarchical visualisations, especially my own [toxic code explorer](https://github.com/kornysietsma/toxic-code-explorer-demo/) (which is due for a refresh soon!)
+This is the default mode - the `lati-scanner` command produces a "[flare](https://github.com/d3/d3-hierarchy#hierarchy)" JSON file - a not-very-precisely documented format used by [d3](https://d3.org) hierarchical visualisations, especially my own [toxic code explorer](https://github.com/kornysietsma/toxic-code-explorer-demo/) (which is due for a refresh soon!)

 A basic output sample looks something like:
 ```